 - social work

 - rehabilitation provided by a rehabilitation therapist, under the direction of a regulated health professional

 - training and support with activities of daily living

 - counseling and education about acquired brain injury for patients and families

 - individual rehabilitation plans completed prior to treatment, which outlines specific treatment goals as well as timelines for their achievement

 - regular communication between the treatment team, the patient/family, other service providers

-Please note: If you suspect you've sustained a concussion (e.g., in the last 48 hours), please follow the instructions in this PDF document (will open in a new window).
+Please note: If you suspect you've sustained a concussion (e.g., in the last 48 hours), please follow the instructions in this downloadable PDF document.